 In this section, we share the best online work organization tools.
 You might wonder how you ever coped without them!

-At Jimdo, it’s not unusual for us to have external contractors and internal employees working together on a project.
-We use Trello to organize tasks so they’re visible to everyone.
+At Jimdo, we use Trello to organize tasks so they’re visible to everyone.
 Here’s how it works: you create boards (for teams or projects), then add tasks (lists), and subtasks (cards) then add the relevant team members to them.
 You can write comments on Trello cards and tag other users, upload files to them, add checklists, link to documents, and attach any other digital resources your project needs.

 Trello’s basic version is free and there’s a paid version if you need more features.
 Use it in your browser or download the desktop or smartphone app.